Fang Bin: Arrests of whistleblowers

 In February 2020, Fang and two other citizen journalists and whistleblowers, Chen Qiushi and Li Zehua, were arrested and went missing in Wuhan.
 Chen, a lawyer who arrived in Wuhan on January 23, disappeared first on February 6; one week prior, he had uploaded a video criticising the Chinese government's manipulation of information which ended with the sentence "I am not afraid to die!
 You think I am afraid of you communist party?".
 Li, another citizen journalist, went missing in late February, but reappeared in April posting a neutral, patriotic video, in contrast to his previous tone.

 Two days before Chen's arrest, on February 4, the police came twice to Fang's apartment.
 He recorded the scene and refused to let them in without a warrant, worried that they had come in large numbers to arrest him (he counted at least four officers).
 Fang kept making videos from his apartment during the following days, criticising the government's propaganda and its choice to arrest Chen and Li Wenliang.
 On February 9, he released his last video: a 12-second clip showing a piece of paper with the sentence "all citizens resist, hand power back to the people" written on it.
-He has been missing ever since.
 In February 2022, Radio Free Asia reported that Fang was possibly held at the Wuhan Jiang'an District Police Station.

+In May 2023, it was reported that Fang had returned to his home in Wuhan following three years of imprisonment.